 Before we begin in earnest, let’s just double-check something.
 Are you sure ceiling speakers are the right choice for your Dolby Atmos home theater setup?
 Installing ceiling speakers can be tricky.
 If you’re not careful, you could end up with a messed up ceiling, wires hanging all over the place, a partner who now sees you as the person who ruined their favorite room, and … no Atmos.

-Don’t forget, there are other alternatives, like Dolby Atmos soundbars, and Dolby Atmos module speakers that are no more difficult to install than your original 5.1 or 7.1 speakers.
+Don’t forget, there are alternatives, like Dolby Atmos soundbars and Dolby Atmos module speakers that are no more difficult to install than your original 5.1 or 7.1 speakers.
 Now that we’ve done our due diligence, let’s get at it.

 How many speakers do you want?

 Some Atmos receivers support up to four “height” (ceiling) speakers, but you can also choose to do just two.
-If so, you need to decide if they’re going to be placed near the sitting/viewing area, which is optimal, or, near the front/screen.
-Perhaps you want to install four speakers in case you want to add more later, even though your receiver can only support two?
+If so, you need to decide if they’re going to be placed near the sitting/viewing area, which is optimal, or near the front/screen.
+Perhaps you want to install four speakers in case you want to add more later, even though your current receiver can only support two.
 Decide now.

 Your wiring path